Xiaomi has so far launched 3 laptops in India

 Mi NoteBook 14

-The Mi NoteBook 14 comes in three variants: Two variants come with Intel HD graphics and 1 version has Nvidia MX250 graphics card.
+The Mi NoteBook 14 comes in three variants: Two variants come with Intel HD graphics and 1 version has an Nvidia MX250 graphics card.

 Mi NoteBook 14 Variants, Price and Specs: